 But the problem is, there wasn’t anything, at least from my perspective.

-So, I decided to observe the exact reason behind this unusual behaviour.
+So, I decided to observe the exact reason behind this unusual behavior.
 Of course, there were several causes that I suspected.
 But.
 Here are the common reasons why would your dog would look at the floor.

 - Due to sadness